 My lack of forgiveness rarely affects the one who has caused my pain, but it has a huge negative effect on me emotionally, physically, psychologically and therefore spiritually.
+When I fail to forgive I am giving the one who has hurt me power to affect negatively my daily well-being.
 On more than one occasion this fact has shaken me awake to my need and desire to forgive.

 Sometimes the one we struggle to forgive has been dead for many years and we might feel as if we have missed our chance to forgive.
 It is true that for a variety of reasons we may not be able to speak to the person we need to forgive, but this human conversation is not always necessary.

 Forgiveness is not easy.

 How can we more fully live the prayer we pray and forgive others as we have been forgiven?

 Many years ago I learnt from Ignatius of Loyola to pray with my deepest desire.

 To paraphrase Ignatius’ teaching and relate it to forgiveness: if you cannot forgive, then pray for the desire to forgive.